ShareX/sharex.github.io/docs/custom-uploader.md

 You can also pull request your custom uploader there.

-## Destination type

-Destination type is used when users import custom uploader by double clicking the `.sxcu` file.

 ## Export / Import

 You can export your custom uploader with `.sxcu` extension which allows users to just double click that file to be able to use custom uploader.